 I often get asked how to cook beets.
 I admit that they can look a bit intimidating at first, but it’s actually really simple.
 I almost always roast my beets, as I think it’s the simplest way to prepare them and is the best way to bring out their sweetness.
 To roast beets, just coat them in olive oil and wrap them in baking paper.
+You can also use aluminum foil if you have it handy, but I’ve found they come out best with the baking/parchment paper.
 Roast them in the oven for 30-40 minutes, and that’s it.
 When they cool, it’s super easy to peel the skins off the cooked beets.

 My beetroot napoleons are filled with a dairy-free walnut cream, spiked with chives and a little apple cider vinegar to contrast the sweet earthiness.
 Bitter salad greens and maple roasted walnuts add the final finishing touch for an explosion of flavors.

 The walnuts, for the walnut chive cream, are soaked for a few hours, or overnight, and blitzed until smooth in a food processor.
-A good food processor will make this so much easier and faster to prepare.
+Use good quality walnuts for the freshest flavor.
+I like to use these Kirkland walnuts – they are always fresh and are a great value.
+A good food processor will also make this so much easier and faster to prepare.
 I am a huge fan of my Oster 3-in-1.
 It’s really convenient to have a blender and food processor all in one device, so it takes up way less space in my cluttered kitchen.
 And it makes quick work of anything I toss into it.